Castles and Callander; 24 Hours in the Gateway to the Scottish Highlands

-There are dozens of companies which will take you on day trips out of Edinburgh to see the castles out in the countryside.
-You can do this or you can pick up a rental car and head out on the “other side” of the open road yourself, footloose and fancy free.
+There are dozens of companies which will take you on day trips out of Edinburgh to see the castles out in the countryside leading into the Scottish Highlands.
+You can do this or you can pick up a rental car and head out on the “other side” of the open road yourself, footloose and fancy-free.

 Or so we thought.